backstreetbrogrammer/11_JavaSpark/README.md

 Meaning that word "someone" appeared total 5 times in the given file.

 #### Bonus Task: Find the top 10 words with maximum counts

 ---

+### Chapter 12: Spark RDD - repartition(), coalesce()

+#### Transformation: `repartition(numPartitions)`

+> Reshuffle the data in the RDD randomly to create either more or fewer partitions and balance it across them.
+> This always shuffles all data over the network.

+Example:

+#### Transformation: `coalesce(numPartitions)`

+> Decrease the number of partitions in the RDD to numPartitions.
+> Useful for running operations more efficiently after filtering down a large dataset.

+Example:

+One important point to note is that Spark `repartition()` and `coalesce()` methods are very expensive operations as they shuffle the data across many partitions; hence we should try to minimize repartition as much as possible.

+---